How to Tell if a Cartier Watch Is Real

 #2 The Dial

-One of the telltale signs of many a Cartier watch is the ornate rippling pattern on the dial.
+One of the telltale signs of many a Cartier piece watch is the ornate rippling pattern on the dial.
 The precise beauty of this decorative detail—called a guilloché—is nearly impossible for fraudsters to replicate.
-If the markings are missing or the spacing between the undulating lines seems uneven, you may have a replica Cartier on your hands.
+If the markings are missing or the spacing between the undulating lines seems uneven, you may have a replica or fake Cartier watch on your hands.

 The dial contains two other signs of authenticity that are often omitted: